nextcloud/docker/README.md

 The `--private` flag can also be specified, in order to output all configuration values including passwords and secrets.

 ## Auto configuration via environment variables

-The Nextcloud image supports auto configuration via environment variables.
-You can preconfigure everything that is asked on the install page on first run.
-To enable auto configuration, set your database connection via the following environment variables.
+The Nextcloud image supports auto configuration of the Nextcloud Server installation via environment variables.
+You can preconfigure everything that is normally asked for during the Nextcloud Installation Wizard (as well as a few other things).

+### Database parameters

+To enable auto configuration, define your database connection via the following environment variables.
+If you set any group of values (i.e. all of `MYSQL_DATABASE`, `MYSQL_USER`, `MYSQL_PASSWORD`, `MYSQL_HOST`), they will not be requested via the Installation Wizard on first run.

 You must specify all of the environment variables for a given database or the database environment variables defaults to SQLITE.
 ONLY use one database type!

 __SQLite__:
 - `SQLITE_DATABASE` Name of the database using sqlite